Articles

 Antidepressants

-Antidepressants work by changing your body's response to brain chemicals, including serotonin, norepinephrine and dopamine, that affect your mood.
-These chemicals may also cause an increase in blood pressure.
-Examples of antidepressants that can raise your blood pressure are:
+Antidepressants change the body's response to brain chemicals that affect mood.
+But in doing so, they may raise blood pressure.
+Types of antidepressants that can raise blood pressure include:

-If you take antidepressants, have your blood pressure checked regularly.
-If your blood pressure increases or isn't well-controlled, ask your doctor about alternatives to these medications.
+If you take antidepressants, get your blood pressure checked regularly.
+If your blood pressure goes up or isn't well controlled, talk with your healthcare professional about your options.